Adyen/adyen-react-native/README.md

   clientKey: '{YOUR_CLIENT_KEY}',
   countryCode: 'NL',
   amount: { currency: 'EUR', value: 1000 }, // Value in minor units
-  reference: 'React Native', // The reference to uniquely identify a payment.
-Can be send from your backend
-  shopperReference: 'Checkout Shopper', // Your reference to uniquely identify this shopper
-  returnUrl: 'myapp://', // Custom URL scheme of your iOS app.
+  returnUrl: 'myapp://payment', // Custom URL scheme of your iOS app.
 This value is overridden for Android by `AdyenCheckout`.
 Can be send from your backend
 };
 ```